ngs-doo/dsl-json/README.md

 ### Custom types

-Types without builtin mapping can be supported in two ways:
+Types without builtin mapping can be supported in three ways:

  * by implementing `JsonObject` and appropriate `JSON_READER`
  * by defining custom conversion class and annotating it with `@JsonConverter`
+ * by defining custom conversion class and referencing it from property with converter through `@JsonAttribute`

-Custom converter for `java.util.Date` can be found in [example project](examples/Maven/src/main/java/com/dslplatform/maven/Example.java#L105)
+Custom converter for `java.util.Date` can be found in [example project](examples/Maven/src/main/java/com/dslplatform/maven/Example.java#L110)
 Annotation processor will check if custom type implementations have appropriate signatures.
+Converter for `java.util.ArrayList` can be found in [same example project](examples/Maven/src/main/java/com/dslplatform/maven/Example.java#L36)

 ### @JsonAttribute features